aptos-labs/move-vscode-extension/editors/code/README.md

-# Move on Aptos Language Extension.
+# Move on Aptos Language Extension

 Official VSCode-compatible extension for the Move on Aptos smart-contract language.